jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

   (a) section 6(1) and (2) of the Sentencing Act 2002:
   (b) sections 25(g) and 26(2) of the New Zealand Bill of Rights Act 1990:
   (c) D (SC 31/2019) v New Zealand Police [2021] NZSC 2.

+### Part 3 — Provisions relating to Child Protection (Child Sex Offender Government Agency Registration) Amendment Act 2026

+### 17 Interpretation of this Part
+In this Part,—
+  - **amendment Act** means the Child Protection (Child Sex Offender Government Agency Registration) Amendment Act 2026
+  - **commencement** means the commencement of the amendment Act
+  - **pre-existing registrable offender** means a person to whom paragraph (a) or (b) of the definition of specified registrable offender applies
+  - **specified registrable offender** means a person—Offending before 14 October 2016Offending on or after 14 October 2016 and before commencementOffending on or after commencement
+    (a) to whom clause 1 or 5 applies in respect of a qualifying offence, or a corresponding offence in a foreign jurisdiction, committed before 14 October 2016; or
+    (b) who is a registrable offender, or a corresponding registrable offender, in respect of a qualifying offence, or a corresponding offence in a foreign jurisdiction, committed on or after 14 October 2016 and before commencement; or
+    (c) who is a registrable offender, or a corresponding registrable offender, in respect of a qualifying offence, or a corresponding offence in a foreign jurisdiction, committed on or after commencement.

+#### Subpart 1 — How Act applies to, and transitional reporting arrangements for, specified registrable offenders

+### 18 Application of Act as amended by amendment Act
+On or after commencement, this Act as amended by the amendment Act applies to specified registrable offenders.

+### 19 Pre-existing registrable offenders must report additional relevant personal information
+(1) A pre-existing registrable offender must report to the Commissioner no more than 30 days after commencement.
+(2) The report to the Commissioner must be—
+  (a) sent by post; or
+  (b) transmitted by email or other form of electronic transmission; or (c) made by phone.
+(3) The report must specify any relevant personal information that— (a) is required to be reported under the Act (as amended by the amendment Act); but (b) was not required to be reported under the Act immediately before commencement.
+(4) However, if a pre-existing registrable offender is due to make a periodic report within 30 days of commencement, the offender—
+  (a) must make the periodic report; and
+  (b) may report the information specified in subclause (3) to the Commissioner at the same time as making the periodic report.
+(5) This clause applies despite section 34.
+(6) This clause does not limit the reporting obligations under this Act as amended by the amendment Act (see clause 18) of— (a) a pre-existing registrable offender after 30 days after commencement; or (b) a specified registrable offender who is not a pre-existing registrable offender.

+### 20 Clauses 18, 19, and 21 to 27 override any inconsistent other law
+(1) The following clauses have effect despite any other law if, or to the extent that, the other law is inconsistent with them:
+  (a) clause 18:
+  (b) clause 19:
+  (c) clauses 21 to 27.
+(2) In particular, any other law, for the purposes of subclause (1), includes any law in all or any of the following:
+  (a) section 6(1) and (2) of the Sentencing Act 2002:
+  (b) sections 25(g) and 26(2) of the New Zealand Bill of Rights Act 1990:
+  (c) D (SC 31/2019) v New Zealand Police [2021] NZSC 2.

+#### Subpart 2 — Transitional and savings provisions relating to changes in reporting requirements

+### 21 When sections 20 to 20C apply on and after commencement
+(1) Sections 20 to 20C apply only to a change in a specified registrable offender’s relevant personal information that occurs on or after commencement.
+(2) Subclause (1) is subject to clause 22.
+(3) Section 20 as in force immediately before commencement continues to apply to a change in a pre-existing registrable offender’s relevant personal information that occurs before commencement.

+### 22 Transitional arrangement for changes required to be reported under section 20(2) and (3)
+(1) This clause applies to a pre-existing registrable offender if,— (a) before commencement, the offender reported their relevant personal information under section 16(1)﻿(e) or (f) as in force immediately before commencement; and
+  (b) in the period starting on commencement and ending 48 hours later,—
+    (i) the offender is in New Zealand; and
+    (ii) the relevant personal information described in paragraph (a) changes.
+(2) Despite section 20(2), the offender must report the change to the Commissioner no more than 72 hours after the change occurs.

+### 23 When section 21 applies on and after commencement
+(1) Section 21 applies only to an intent to travel that a specified registrable offender forms on or after commencement to— (a) travel away from their place of residence (as defined in section 21(5)) for more than 48 hours; and (b) remain within New Zealand.
+(2) Section 21(2), (5), and (6) as in force immediately before commencement continues to apply to an intent to travel that a pre-existing registrable offender forms before commencement.

+### 24 When section 21A applies on and after commencement
+(1) Section 21A applies only to an intent that a specified registrable offender forms on or after commencement to leave New Zealand for more than 48 hours.
+(2) Subclause (1) is subject to clause 25.
+(3) Section 21(4) and (5) as in force immediately before commencement continues to apply to an intent to travel that a pre-existing registrable offender forms before commencement.

+### 25 Transitional arrangement for changes required to be reported under sections 21A(2) and (3) and 25(2)
+(1) This clause applies to a specified registrable offender if, during the period starting on commencement and ending 7 days after commencement, the offender forms the intent to leave New Zealand for more than 48 hours.
+(2) Despite section 21A(2), the offender must report the intended travel to the Commissioner at least 48 hours before travelling.
+(3) Despite sections 21A(3) and 25(2), the offender must attend in person to report the following details to the Commissioner:
+  (a) the date on which the offender intends to travel out of New Zealand:
+  (b) if the offender intends to return to New Zealand,—
+    (i) the date on which the offender intends to return; and (ii) the name of each country that the offender intends to travel to, and remain in for more than 48 hours; and (iii) for each of those countries, the following details:
+      (A) each address at which the offender intends to stay; and (B) the date on which the offender intends to arrive in the country; and (C) the date on which the offender intends to travel out of the country; and (c) if the offender does not intend to return to New Zealand,— (i) a statement of that intention; and
+    (ii) the name of the country that the offender intends to generally reside in after leaving New Zealand.

+### 26 When section 22 applies on and after commencement
+(1) Section 22 applies only to a decision that a specified registrable offender makes on or after commencement to change any details reported to the Commissioner under section 21 or 21A.
+(2) Section 22 as in force immediately before commencement continues to apply to a decision that a pre-existing registrable offender makes before commencement to change any details reported to the Commissioner under section 21(2) or (4), as in force immediately before commencement.

+### 27 When section 23 applies on and after commencement
+(1) Section 23 applies only to an instance of travel that a specified registrable offender undertakes on or after commencement in which the offender—
+  (a) leaves New Zealand; and
+  (b) later re-enters New Zealand.
+(2) Section 23 as in force immediately before commencement continues to apply to an instance of travel undertaken by a pre-existing registrable offender in which the offender leaves New Zealand before commencement.

+#### Subpart 3 — Appointment as authorised person continues

+### 28 Appointment as authorised person continues
+(1) A person who, immediately before commencement, is an authorised person appointed under section 11(3) must, on and after commencement, be treated as a person appointed as an authorised person under section 51(3).
+(2) Subclause (1) does not limit the Commissioner’s powers under section 45 of the Legislation Act 2019.

+#### Subpart 4 — Amendments to Schedule 2 (qualifying offences)

+### 29 Offences affected by amendments
+Schedule 2 as amended by the amendment Act does not apply to a qualifying offence, or a corresponding offence in a foreign jurisdiction, committed before commencement.

 ## Schedule 2 — Qualifying offences